Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 We can distinguish between two forms of Dapp:

-- **Pure dApp** - the Dapp consists only of client code and on-chain implementation (i.e. the Dapp depends on the Convex network and nothing else).
+- **Pure dApp** - the Dapp consists only of client code and on-lattice implementation (i.e. the Dapp depends on the Convex network and nothing else).
 Such Dapps are simple to build and maintain, and minimise the risk of relying on centralised systems
-- **Hybrid dApp** - the Dapp uses client code, on-chain-implementation and one or more off-chain servers.
+- **Hybrid dApp** - the Dapp uses client code, on-lattice-implementation and one or more off-lattice servers.
 This is more complex to build and maintain, but is necessary if additional servers are required (e.g. to store private information, or to integrate with external systems)

 ## Digital Signature